ignite/cli/docs/guide/interchange/index.md

   title: "Advanced Module: Interchange"
 ---

-# Introduction
+# Interchain exchange module

-The Interchain Exchange is a module to create buy and sell orders between blockchains.
+The interchain exchange is a module to create buy and sell orders between blockchains.

 In this tutorial, you learn how to create a Cosmos SDK module that can create order pairs, buy orders, and sell orders.
-You create order books and buy and sell orders across blockchains, which in turn enables you to swap token from one blockchain to another.
+You create order books and buy and sell orders across blockchains, which in turn enables you to swap tokens from one blockchain to another.

 **Note:** The code in this tutorial is written specifically for this tutorial and is intended only for educational purposes.
 This tutorial code is not intended to be used in production.